Data visualization is the go-to method when you want quick insights into your data.

 Before we cover the how-to, let’s address the following question:

-Definition: An Overlapping Bar chart is similar to a standard Stacked Bar Chart.
-However, unlike a Stacked Diagram, its composite variables that contribute to the whole, start at the baseline.
+Definition: An Overlapping Bar chart in Google Sheets is similar to a standard Bar Chart.
+However, unlike a Stacked Bar Diagram, its composite variables that contribute to the whole, start at the baseline.

-The chart is best-suited in comparing two distinct variables.
-An Overlapping Bar Chart in Google Sheets is more useful than the Stacked Bar Chart, especially if your goal is to display comparison insights.
+The chart is best suited to comparing two distinct variables.
+An Overlapping Bar Chart in Google Sheets is more useful than a Bar Chart, especially if your goal is to display comparison insights.

-The visualization design requires three data columns or rows from your data set—one for categories, one for the series in each category, and one for values.
+The data visualization design requires three data columns or rows from your data set””one for categories, one for the series in each category, and one for values.

 Keep reading because, in the coming section, we’ll address the following question: what is a great way to use a Bar Chart showing an overlap?

 The Overlapping Bar Chart in Google Sheets is best used to compare different items or categories.
-Besides, it can only compare two numerical variables per item or category in your data.
+Similarly, a Stacked Bar Chart in Google Sheets allows for a visual comparison of multiple numerical variables within each category, providing a clear overview of how each segment contributes to the total.
+However, the Overlapping Bar Chart can only compare two numerical variables per item or category in your data.
 The data points should be closely related to merit a comparison.

-As you know there is no way to overlay graphs in excel and google sheets so you can use Overlapping Bar Charts to show multiple bars in one bar presenting different variables, Also, you can use the visualization design to display trends and patterns over time based on similar premises.
+As you know there is no way to overlay graphs in Excel and Google Sheets so you can use Overlapping Bar Charts to show multiple bars in one bar presenting different variables, Also, you can use the visualization design for trends analysis and patterns over time based on similar premises.

 The conceptual idea behind the Overlapping Bar Chart in Google Sheets is to contrast key data points using color-coded overlaps.